homanchou/xr/book/build-your-own-webvr-site.md

 end
 ```

+There's a lot happening in there, but essentially we've written a server that creates an ETS table and also subscribes that GenServer process to a PubSub topic called "room_stream:#{room_id}".
+If events are broadcast onto that topic, this server will receive an incoming message and store user movement into its ETS table.
+The server also provides some public apis to support the ability to query for a particular user or to all users it has in its ETS database.

 Let's take it out for a spin.
-Restart the server and terminal and try this commands and observe their output:
+Restart the server and terminal and try the following commands and observe their output:

 ```elixir
 > alias Phoenix.PubSub